-In Africa, we visit the East African nation of Tanzania and Uganda.
-Africa is the world’s most populous continent with 1.1 billion people.
-It’s also blessed with vast resources.
-The ongoing challenge for us is to address the needs of both man and nature.
+In Africa, we visit the East African nations of Tanzania and Uganda.
+Africa is one of the world’s most populous continents, blessed with vast resources and pristine natural ecosystems.
+The ongoing challenge for us is to address the needs of both humans and nature.

 The Road Less Traveled faces these challenges.
 We serve, explore and learn.
 We accompany and support each other along the way.

 We have safe houses set up in every location

 Our leaders (average age, 26) are Wilderness First Responder Certified